City of Bristol

 Which police force covers Bristol, City of?
 Policing in Bristol, City of is provided by Avon and Somerset Constabulary 🔗 avonandsomerset.police.uk, which serves 5 local authority districts: Bath and North East Somerset ⁞ Bristol, City of ⁞ North Somerset ⁞ Somerset ⁞ South Gloucestershire.

-Bristol, City of in International Geographies
+City of Bristol in International Geographies

 In the International Territorial Levels (ITLs) hierarchy, Bristol, City of is an ITLs Level 3 area: